Inspecti/spa-ftir-viewer/README.md

 # spa-ftir-viewer
 Simple C# GUI application for viewing Thermo Scientific Nicolet FTIR spectrometer files (.spa).
-Currently tested on files for Nicolet Summit Pro, other spectra could need fiddling with file reading (SpaFile-class).
+Currently tested on files for Nicolet Summit Pro, other spectra could need fiddling with file reading (SpaFile.cs).

 ## Usage
 Set up file association to open up .spa files with the program, or just run the executable.
 Open new spectrum from `File > Open...`, and clear current spectra with `Spectra > Clear all spectra`.
 Toggle specific spectra on and off from the `Spectra`-menu.